 If your business doesn’t have traffic, anything you do will fall short of its potential.

 The mega online retailer Amazon would be absolutely worthless if they had no traffic.

 Walmart would be worthless if it had no traffic.

-And YOU will be broke, or struggle, or live bellow your means, if you have no traffic.
+And YOU will be broke, or struggle, or live below your means, if you have no traffic.

-Focus on traffic, and you’ll have all the money you need for that fancy website, snazzy e-commerce store, powerful window displays, killer billboard and high-converting Facebook page.
+Focus on traffic, and you’ll have all the money you need for that fancy website, snazzy e-commerce store, powerful window display, killer billboard, and high-converting Facebook page.

 But it all starts with traffic.